suprachakra/AtlasMesh-Fleet-OS/docs/Technical/10_Feasibility_Scorecard.md

 ## Executive Summary

 This scorecard provides a detailed, engineering-grounded assessment of feasibility for each dimension of agnosticism in AtlasMesh Fleet OS.
-Each dimension is scored based on technical constraints, implementation complexity, and realistic achievability.
+Each dimension is scored based on technical constraints, implementation complexity and realistic achievability.

 ## Feasibility Scoring Framework